ImperialCollegeLondon/rcds_intro_cpp/Chapter01/README.md

 ## Exercise 7 - Remote access and copy files

 There are ways for copying files remotely using `ssh` e `scp`.
-For security reasons remote connections ara not always possible due to firewall rules or the lack of oportune software for such operations.
+For security reasons remote connections are not always possible due to firewall rules or the lack of proper software for such operations.

 - For accessing remotely to a computer online we use:
   ```bash
   ~$ ssh <username>@<address_computer>
   ```
-  where for `<address_computer>` we understand the IP or its online domine.
+  where for `<address_computer>` we understand the IP or its online domain.

 - For copying files remotely we use `scp`:
   ```bash
   ~$ scp <username>@<address_computer>:<file> <file_destination>
   ```
-  This command works in an analogous way to `cp`, so there can be copied inside folders using also `cp -r`.
+  This command works in an analogous way to `cp`, so there can be copied instead folders using also `cp -r`.

-Logg in computers of the lab of the department of physics ussing ssh and copy files.
+Log in computers of the lab of the department of physics ussing ssh and copy files.

 1. Log in with `ssh <username>@tolab.fisica.unimi.it`.